 In 1949, the Pine Mountain Settlement School became part of the Harlan County Schools and weaving was not a major player in the mandated State curriculum and became a craft activity and an after-school program.

 Today, a full weaving studio is in place and many children who participated in the programming of the Environmental Education classes can recall their first introduction to a loom and the process of weaving.
-The well-equipped studio has great potential to become a major center for Appalachian weaving and in combination with agricultural programs such as sheep-farming, the handicrafts that found so many admirers, promise a strong return as an educational tool.
-Charles Eliot, quoted in the Eaton book reminds us
+The well-equipped studio has great potential to become a major center for Appalachian weaving.
+In combination with agricultural programs such as sheep-farming, the handicrafts that found so many admirers promise a strong return as an educational tool.
+Charles Eliot, quoted in the Eaton book reminds us:

 We have lately become convinced that accurate work with carpenters’ tools, or lathe, or hammer and anvil, or violin, or piano, or pencil, or crayon, or camel’s hair brush, trains well the same nerves and ganglia with which we do what is ordinarily called thinking…CHARLES ELIOT [Selected as President of Harvard University in 1869 and credited with moving it to a leading research institution.]

 The following pages will be of interest to readers looking for information on the weaving program(s) at Pine Mountain and the many products and lives that are the fabric of the looms of the institution.